Welcome to the National Association of Left Handed Golfers Australia (NALGA)

 2028 Tasmania

-History of National Championships including National Champions, and results of other major events
+History of National Championships including National Champions, and Results of Major Events

 The first National Open Championships was played over 27 holes Stroke play at Brisbane Golf Club, Yeerongpilly, Brisbane Qld on Sunday 27th July 1966.